senaite/senaite2.com/docs/installation.md

 ![Installation Screen](/screenshots/installation_screen.png "Installation Screen")

-You can continue with the default settings and press the "Install SENAITE LIMS" button.
+You can continue with the default settings and press the *Install SENAITE LIMS* button.
 After a few moments, SENAITE should be installed and the dashboard view appears.

 ![Dashboard Screen](/screenshots/dashboard_screen.png "Dashboard Screen")